ndrakos/blog/_posts/2020-06-1-Abundance_Matching_More_Thoughts.md

 <img src="{{ site.baseurl }}/assets/plots/20200601_AbundanceMatching.png">

-The SMF looks better, but the stellar mass --- $$M_{\rm peak}$$ relation looks worse...
-I think this is just resolution issues though, and I expect it will look better with the 1024 simulations.
+The SMF looks better, but the stellar mass--$$M_{\rm peak}$$ relation looks worse...
+I think this is just a resolution issue though, and I expect it will look better with the 1024 simulations.